SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Vendor, data, and technology teams

-Understand which systems and providers hold critical proof, where access depends on one provider, and what needs to stay portable through change.
+Understand who holds critical proof, where access depends on one provider, and what must stay portable through change.

 From research to practice